CarlosAMolina/checkIframe/README.md

 ## Introduction

+Firefox add-on to work with iframe and frame tags:

-Firefox add-on that indicates if the current web page uses iframe and frame tags by changing the colour of the add-on icon.
+- Indicate if the current web page uses iframe and frame tags by changing the colour of the add-on icon.
+- Scroll the window to the elements with tags and highlight them with a red border.
+- Redirection.
 A list of sites where the addon will apply a redirection automatically to the first iframe/frame source can be configured.

 ### Addon notifications